• Loading stock data...

 The job listings, promoted on the CSC’s LinkedIn profile this week, suggest it’s investing heavily in an investigative unit, which will include a team of attorneys, law enforcement employees, and supporting analysts.
 The postings for all investigative roles specify that CSC employees will focus on inquiries into three areas: the new revenue-sharing system and rev-share cap, new restrictions on NIL (name, image, and likeness) deals, and new roster limits.

 The CSC currently has 10 full time employees, with an 11th starting next week, a CSC spokesperson said.
 The organization’s leadership currently consists of CEO Bryan Seeley, Chief Operations Officer and Deputy General Counsel John Bramlette, and head of investigations Katie Medearis.
-The group has also since opened an office in Tysons Corner, Va., outside Washington, D.C.
+The group is also opening an office in Tysons Corner, Va., outside Washington, D.C.

 For its investigator role—with a salary between $150,000 and $190,000 a year—the CSC is looking for candidates with experience in “prior law enforcement or other investigations experience.”
 According to the postings, the CSC’s investigative strategies will include conducting interviews and analyzing “forensic evidence … including text messages, emails, and social media,” and “work with analysts to gather and analyze available information, including government records, social media, news reports, and other open source information.”
 The CSC wrote it is seeking candidates with “unwavering integrity” and “exceptional interpersonal skills.”